Abdelrahman Fawzy: International career

 At the 1934 FIFA World Cup, Fawzy participated in the match against Hungary and scored two goals as the match ended 4–2 in favor of Hungary.
 Mustafa Mansour, Egypt's goalkeeper at that match, stated that Fawzy scored the third goal for Egypt, when the result was a 2–2 tie between the two teams, but the referee canceled it for an offside offence despite him playing the ball from the centre of the field.
 Fawzy is the first ever African footballer to score at the FIFA World Cup.
 He is also Egypt's top goalscorer at the World Cup with 2 goals.

 Managerial career

-In 1946, right after retiring from playing, Fawzy became the manager of his former club Zamalek SC (known as Farouk until 1952).
+In 1946, after retiring from professional football, Fawzy worked as a manager for his former club Zamalek SC (known as Farouk until 1952).
 In 1953, while managing Zamalek, Fawzy became the manager of the Egypt national football team.
 Fawzy led the Egypt national team to win the 1953 Pan Arab Games football tournament with a 4–0 victory over Syria in the final.
 Unlike his performance as a player, they failed to qualify to the 1954 FIFA World Cup after losing their two matches against Italy in the qualification rounds, after that Fawzy was no longer the manager of the Egypt national football team, after one year in that position.